 Construction of a three-unit classroom block

-Gender Transformative Change for Women Sustainable Livelihoods (GTCWSL) empowers women and girls to break barriers to economic independence while challenging harmful gender norms within their communities.
 We promote skills development, access to resources, and inclusive decision-making, ensuring that women not only earn a livelihood but thrive with dignity and confidence.
 Through partnerships and community-driven initiatives, GTCWSL builds pathways for lasting change and resilient, gender-equal communities.

 SCHOOL SANITATION PROJECT

-At Vulnerable Aid Organization (VAO), we believe every child deserves a safe, clean, and dignified environment to learn and grow.
+We believe every child deserves a safe, clean, and dignified environment to learn and grow.
 Our Schools Sanitation Program improves hygiene and sanitation facilities in underserved schools, ensuring that students, especially girls—can attend and stay in school without barriers.

 We construct gender-sensitive toilets, provide handwashing stations, and deliver hygiene education to students, teachers, and communities.